 No trash, garbage or recyclable shall be placed at the point designated for collection at or near any street, alley, lane, road, highway or other public place earlier than 5:00 PM on the day before the day designated for collection.

 PAPER AND CARDBOARD

-Newspaper, white paper, magazines and cardboard should be placed in your yellow recycling bucket and placed at curbside for collection on your normal collection day by 7:00 AM.
-If cardboard can not be placed in the recycle bin you must break it down to less than 4x4 and tie into bundles less than 45 lbs.
+Newspaper, white paper, magazines and cardboard should be placed in your Winslow Township issued recycle container and placed at curbside for collection on your normal collection day by 7:00 AM.

 DO NOT PUT YOUR PAPER RECYCLABLES IN PLASTIC BAGS.

 DO NOT RECYCLE: Waxed paper or waxed cardboard, plastic trash bags, and items that should be in your trash container.

 BATTERIES-AUTOMOTIVE & HOUSEHOLD

 Car batteries are recyclable and may be dropped off at the Public Works Office.
 Household batteries are not recyclable and may be put with your normal trash.